 The building is now the solitary remaining testament to the colossal scale and grandeur of the buildings which once stood in the Hamilton Low Parks.
 The coffins of the 10th Duke and his ancestors were later re-buried in Hamilton's Bent Cemetery due to the subsidence and flooding that affected the mausoleum.

-Impressive from the outside, but book one of the tours taken by knowledgeable museums staff and you can get to see the breathtaking interior of the Mausoleum which has the longest-lasting echo of any building in the world, a phenomenon which is dramatically demonstrated to visitors by slamming the entrance doors.
+Impressive from the outside, but book one of the tours taken by knowledgeable museums staff and you can get to see the breathtaking interior of the Mausoleum which (until recently) had the longest-lasting echo of any building in the world.
+This record was recently beaten by another Scottish man made structure, an underground fuel depot near Invergordon.
+The long echo phenomenon is dramatically demonstrated to visitors by slamming the entrance doors.
 The interior is also famous for its ornate decoration and eerie atmospheric crypt.
-Amongst one of the fascinating secrets of the mausoleum is the ‘whispering corner’.
+One of the fascinating secrets of the mausoleum is the ‘whispering corner’.